Bg

 10 month old sleep schedule: Bedtime and nap schedule

-Now that your baby’s adjusted to dropping the third nap, it should be much easier for them to handle the 2-nap schedule without getting overtired.
-This means you can expect your baby’s bedtime to become much more predictable, and any night wakings that were caused by overtiredness should be reduced.
-It will also be easier to plan activities outside of the home with a foreseeable nap schedule.
+Now that your baby’s likely adjusted to dropping the third nap, it should be much easier for them to handle a 2-nap schedule without getting overtired.
+This means that with the right foundation, you can expect your baby’s bedtime to become much more predictable, and any night wakings due to temporary overtiredness should be reduced.
+It’s often also easier to plan activities outside of the home with a more regular “” nap schedule.

 Editor's note

-At 10 months old, we’ll aim for about (11 - 12 hours at night and 2 - 3 hours of daytime sleep over two naps).
-Most babies need 3 - 3.75 hours of awake time in between sleep periods at this age.
+At 10 months old, we recommend aiming for about 13.5 hours of total sleep per day [] (11 - 12 hours at night and 2 - 3 hours of daytime sleep over two naps).
+Most babies do best with a set schedule which allows for 3 - 3.75 hours of awake time between sleep periods at this age.

 Is your baby sleeping a lot more or less than the recommended amount?
 When it comes to baby sleep needs, it's important to remember that there is range.
 Don't let the hours keep you up at night.
 The recommended sleep totals are just a rough estimate — it's equally important to check in on your little one's mood and energy levels to determine whether they're getting the sleep they need.